-"... as part of the extension of Caltrain downtown, a new or rebuilt terminal shall be constructed on the present site of the Transbay Transit Terminal serving Caltrain, regional and intercity bus lines, MUNI, and high speed rail, and having a convenient connection to BART and MUNI Metro." (emphasis added)
+". . . . as part of the extension of Caltrain downtown, a new or rebuilt terminal shall be constructed on the present site of the Transbay Transit Terminal serving Caltrain, regional and intercity bus lines, MUNI, and <a href="https://high.ncbi.nlm.ncbi.n

 In June 2000, the California High Speed Rail Authority issued its Final Business Plan for Building a High-Speed Train System for California.
-This document recommends that the Governor and state legislature initiate a state-level program EIR and federal-level EIS for a statewide high-speed train network.
+This document recommends that the

+Governor and state legislature initiate a state-level program EIR and federal-level EIS for a statewide high-speed train network.
 Alignments for Bay Area access presented in this document include the Caltrain corridor.
 The Business Plan states that terminating the high-speed trains at the Transbay Terminal in San Francisco should be included in environmental studies.